yksdjx/react-lazy-paginated-tree/README.md

 ##### Pagination Props

+* `paginated: boolean`: If true the tree will attempt to paginate by concatenating existing nodes with nodes returned by loadChildren.
 * `pageLimit: number`: pagination page limit.
-If specified the tree will attempt to paginate by concatenating existing nodes with nodes returned by loadChildren.

 ##### Change Tracking Props